dixonhow8/ai-case-study/README.md

 # Recommendations

 ## Suggested Offerings:
-I would recommend Amazon offering AIaaS (AI as a Service) and AI-driven Content Creation and Generation.
+I would recommend Amazon offer AIaaS (AI as a Service) and AI-driven Content Creation and Generation.

 ## Benefits:
 # Proposed AI Services Offered by Amazon